 STREAKED HORNED LARK CONSERVATION

 The Streaked Horned Lark is a ground-dwelling songbird found on wide-open landscapes west of the Cascade Mountains in Oregon and Washington.
-Their natural habitat includes prairies, sandy river islands, and ocean beaches, but many of these habitats have been altered or degraded and no longer support larks.
-Today, Streaked Horned Larks are limited to airports and farmlands in Oregon’s Willamette Valley, grasslands in the Puget Sound lowlands, dredge spoil islands in the lower Columbia River, and coastal beaches in Washington.
+Their natural habitat includes prairies, sandy river islands and ocean beaches, but many of these habitats have been lost or degraded.
+Pre-European settlement, Streaked Horned Larks ranged from western British Columbia south through the Rogue River Valley of Oregon, but the range has shrunk and the population has declined precipitously.
+The birds are now limited to airports and farmlands in Oregon’s Willamette Valley, grasslands in the Puget Sound lowlands, dredge spoil islands in the lower Columbia River, and coastal beaches in Washington.

 In the Willamette Valley, farmers are key to these conservation efforts, as larks and farms can coexist with management that includes “lark friendly” farming practices.
 The partnership is working on outreach and incentives to encourage the conservation of lark habitat using voluntary measures on agricultural and other private lands.
 When the lark was listed as threatened, a special exemption–called a 4(d) rule–was made for agricultural operations, setting the stage for collaborative conservation on working lands.